go-delve/delve/Documentation/usage/dlv_dap.md

 [EXPERIMENTAL] Starts a TCP server communicating via Debug Adaptor Protocol (DAP).

-The server supports debugging of a precompiled binary akin to 'dlv exec' via a launch request.
+The server is headless and requires a DAP client like vscode to connect and request a binary to be launched or process to be attached to.
+The following modes are supported:
-It does not yet support support specification of program arguments.
+- launch + exec (executes precompiled binary, like 'dlv exec')
-It does not yet support launch requests with 'debug' and 'test' modes that require compilation.
+- launch + debug (builds and launches, like 'dlv debug')
-It does not yet support attach requests to debug a running process like with 'dlv attach'.
+- launch + test (builds and tests, like 'dlv test')
-It does not yet support asynchronous request-response communication.
+- attach + local (attaches to a running process, like 'dlv attach') The server does not yet support asynchronous request-response communication, so features like pausing or setting breakpoints while the program is running are not yet available.
-The server does not accept multiple client connections.
+The server does not accept multiple client connections (--accept-multiclient), a feature that is often relied on to enable --continue with remote debugging.

 ```
 dlv dap